Ukraine is building an advanced army of drones. For now, pilots improvise with duct tape and bombs

 One reason to prioritize enhancing Ukraine's domestic drone-making capabilities, experts say, is the increasing difficulty in sourcing parts from China, the world's leading drone maker.

-Looking out over the horizon, Federov said advances in artificial intelligence being employed by some brigades are only likely to sharpen the effectiveness — and cost-effectiveness — of drones.
+Looking out over the horizon, Fedorov said advances in artificial intelligence being employed by some brigades are only likely to sharpen the effectiveness — and cost-effectiveness — of drones.

 Still, some drone operators take all of the enthusiasm with a grain of salt.
 They are skeptical that Ukraine's military culture, which has vestiges of rigidity from the Soviet era, can change quickly enough.

-Note: This story was first published on September 25, 2023.
-It was updated on September 26, 2023, to correct the spelling of the last name of Ukraine's minister for digital transformation.